 Tokyo…what I affectionately call, the Big Sushi Roll.
 As the only fully developed Asian mega city in the world, it has all sorts of wonders on offer.
-Here is your guide on where to go to meet Japanese girls.
+Here is your guide on where to meet Japanese girls.

 Big city nights?
 Yes, if you’re in Japan.

 The first thing you should know is that Japanese people are weekend night owls.
 While the last train home for everyone is around midnight, many people out for a night on the town will catch the first train in the morning, around 5am.
 This is especially common among young people due to the incredibly high cost of taking taxis.
 When thinking about where to meet Japanese girls, think about the busy or trendy areas on holidays.

 Movin’ on UP!

 Roppongi is one of the most famous neighborhoods in Tokyo, along with Shinjuku(and Kabukicho), Shibuya and Ginza.
 It’s located on the Hibiya line and on the much newer Oedo line, but is also easily reachable by bus 01 from Shibuya.

-It’s been known as the foreign area for a very long time and when I first moved to Japan in 2000 it was a total dump, though apparently there were always several high class hostess bars and other top end establishments located in the depths of buildings off the main drag.
+It’s been known as the foreign area for a very long time and when I first moved to Japan in 2000 it was a total dump, though apparently there were always several high class hostess bars and other top end establishments throughout buildings off the main drag.

-The completion of Roppongi Hills, a massive multi-building labyrinthine complex that includes offices, apartments, retail stores, restaurants, a cinema, multiple “parks”, a large book store, 3 Starbucks coffee shops, a grocery store, and a DVD rental shop, really moved the are upscale, however.
+After the completion of Roppongi Hills, (a massive multi-building labyrinthine complex that includes offices, apartments, retail stores, restaurants, a cinema, multiple “parks”, a large book store, 3 Starbucks coffee shops, a grocery store, and a DVD rental shop) the area really moved into the upscale.
 Roppongi’s development continued with Roppongi Mid-town, which houses the Ritz-Carleton hotel & residences, along with a number of restaurants, offices, shops, public spaces, and –of course– a Starbucks.